The 8 Factors of Mental Toughness

 8 Factors Article Image

-As a result, mentally tough individuals tend to lead in their industry, they maintain focus, and they’re highly successful in reaching their work or personal goals.
+As a result, mentally tough individuals tend to lead in their industry, they maintain focus, have high levels of self-efficacy, and they’re highly successful at reaching their work or personal goals.

 Mentally tough individuals tend to have positive relationships with family, friends and colleagues.
 They essentially seem to make ‘winning at modern life’ look easy.